mowne67/mowne67/README.md

 I'm a Data Scientist and Full Stack AI Engineer with a Bachelors in Aerospace Engineering (with electives in Data Science) from **IIT Madras**.
 I love building scalable solutions at the intersection of data, AI, and making impactful acceleration with my solutions.

-TL,DR: I'm the NLP guy, the solution accelerator of every team I have been in.

 ---
 ## 💼 Professional Experience

 Experience: 3 yrs 1 months